 The charges estimate notice should estimate the processing and access charges payable by the applicant.
 The applicant can either accept the charges, narrow the scope of their application to reduce the charges, or withdraw their application.
-If they narrow their application, the decision maker must give them a second charges estimate notice, which they can either accept or withdraw their application.
+If they narrow their application, or apply for financial hardship, the decision maker must give them a second charges estimate notice, which they can either accept or withdraw their application.

 Consultation with third parties

-Consulted third parties have the same review rights as an applicant, and the decision maker gains an extra ten days in which to give the applicant a decision notice.
+Consultation gives the decision maker an extra ten days in which to give the applicant a decision notice.